polaris-MCRT/POLARIS/QUICKSTART.md

 ```bash
 polaris projects/disk/example/temp/POLARIS.cmd
 ```
 The results are stored at `projects/disk/example/temp/data/` as `.fits.gz` files.
-These files can be opened with, for example, [SAOImageDS9](https://sites.google.com/cfa.harvard.edu/saoimageds9/home).
+These files can be opened with, for example, [SAOImageDS9](https://sites.google.com/cfa.harvard.edu/saoimageds9/home), or a python script using [astropy](https://docs.astropy.org/en/stable/generated/examples/io/plot_fits-image.html).

 Simulations are performed similarly for thermal emission (`dust`) and stellar scattered radiation (`dust_mc`).
-Please refer to the [command list](projects/CommandList.cmd) or the [manual](manual.pdf) for available options of the command file.
+Please refer to the [command list](projects/CommandList.cmd) in the `projects` folder or the [manual](manual.pdf) for available options of the command file.

 **HINT**: For thermal emission simulations, a temperature simulation has to be performed first.